 Alaska Policy Forum: Opting In to Expand Workplace Freedom

 Through the Janus v.
 AFSCME decision, states have an opportunity to give public employees a voice and a choice in union membership by allowing them to opt in instead of requiring them to opt out.
 When Alaska Policy Forum demonstrated the logic of this approach to Alaska’s Governor, Attorney General, and Department of Administration, the state was inspired to take action.
 By putting an opt-in process in place, Alaska expanded workplace freedom and ensured that no Alaskan government employee would be forced to pay dues to a union they didn’t know they were a part of.
 This reform sets a precedent that other states can follow to restore and strengthen workers’ First Amendment rights.
+See the full story.

 Commonwealth Foundation: Justice Reform Act 2.0

 Criminal justice reform is an issue that garners bipartisan support, but that agreement isn’t always as obvious as it should be.
 Sometimes it takes a talented mediator to point out the similarities between two rivals, which is exactly what Commonwealth Foundation did to promote sensible reform in Pennsylvania’s justice system.
 After the 2012 passage of their Justice Reinvestment Initiative Part 1, Commonwealth worked for five years to demonstrate its success and build bipartisan support for further reform.
 Hard work combined with sound research positioned Commonwealth Foundation as the key voice balancing progressive and conservative viewpoints within the legislature—a thoughtful voice that ultimately inspired Pennsylvania lawmakers to overhaul a troubled probation system.
 Thanks to Commonwealth’s leadership, former criminals can now pursue meaningful contributions to society after their release, and fellow states have a new model for criminal justice reform.
+See the full story.

 Goldwater Institute: Breaking Down Barriers to Work Across the Country

 Occupational licensing often serves as more of a barrier to earning a living than a mechanism for ensuring quality or safety.
 After attaining even the most reasonable of licenses in one state, many Americans have to repeat the entire licensing process they move to another state.
 This repetitive expense of time and money multiples the barriers to work and ignores the merits of hands-on experience.
 Goldwater Institute worked to eliminate this second barrier by encouraging Arizona to pass universal licensing recognition, a reform that allows individuals licensed in other states to have their licenses recognized in Arizona.
 And Goldwater’s efforts didn’t stop there.
 Since achieving victory in Arizona, Goldwater has worked in seven other states to expand universal licensing recognition.
 Their success has empowered people to find meaningful work in several states and has promoted economic freedom across the nation.
+Full story coming soon.